ansys/pyaedt/doc/source/Resources/User_Guide.rst

 Mesh
 ~~~~
 Mesh operations are very important in engineering simulation.
-PyAEDT is able to read all mesh
+PyAEDT can read all mesh
-operations already present in a design, edit them, and create new ones.
+operations already present in a design, edit them, and create them.
 All mesh operations
-are listed in the mesh object.
+are listed in the mesh object:

 .. code:: python